Tasarinan/LevelupBrowserAI/store-listing.md

 Note: This extension requires an API key for cloud AI models (Gemini/xAI).
 Local LLM setup is available for complete privacy.

-For support or feature requests, visit our GitHub repository or contact support@lightup.ai
+For support or feature requests, visit our GitHub repository or contact support@levelupbrowserai.ai